Popular check-in points

 Prasat Nakhon Luang (ปราสาทนครหลวง) Ayutthaya

-Located on the eastern side of the Pa Sak River.
-In Nakhon Luang Subdistrict It was originally the residence of the king while he went to pay homage to the Buddha's footprint in Saraburi and as a place to stay while he traveled to Lopburi.
+Located on the east bank of the Pa Sak River in Nakhon Luang Subdistrict, it was originally the king's residence during his visits to pay homage to the Buddha's footprint in Saraburi and as a resting place during his visits to Lopburi.

 1702220476Thailand02.jpg